anatoliifrolov/postgres-cxx-client/README.md

 Set the password "cxx_client" for the role and make the role be owner of the database.
 How to do that is beyond the scope of this document.
 Make sure that PostgreSQL server is up and ready to accept connections.
-Then go to the library directory and from the command line type the following:
+Then go to the library directory and type the following from the command line:
 ```bash
 $ git submodule update --init --recursive
 $ cmake -DPOSTGRES_CXX_BUILD_TESTS=ON -B./build/ -H.